RiverArchitect/RA_wiki/wiki/ProjectMaker.md

 **Note: *Project Maker* places best plants in alphabetic order.** In the case of the pre-defined plant species, that means, first a pixel is tested for its suitability for *Box Elder*, then for *Cottonwood*, then *White Alder*, and then *Willow*s.
 If a pixel already got assigned a plant species, it will not be tested again for other plant species.
 For example, if a pixel got assigned *Box Elder*, it will not be considered for all other plant species.

 **Stabilize plantings<a name="pmbio1"></a>**
 Even though the vegetation plantings maximum lifespan maps identify the optimum [plant species](River-design-features#plants) according to the highest lifespans, the projected vegetation plantings may be associated with low lifespans.
 Therefore, supporting (stabilizing) features such as engineered log jams (here: single anchored logs or root wads) may be required.
-The GUI's `Stabilize plantings` button launches a python function that adds [stabilizing bioengineering features](River-design-features#bioeng) such as anchored wood logs to planting areas associated with the user-defined *minimum plantings lifespan*.
+The GUI's `Stabilize plantings` button launches a python function that adds [stabilizing nature-based engineering features](River-design-features#bioeng) such as anchored wood logs to planting areas associated with the user-defined *minimum plantings lifespan*.
 The *Stabilize plantings* function uses the following priorities of stabilizing features:

 1. [Large wood logs](River-design-features#elj) (diameters defined in `RiverArchitect/LifespanDesign/.templates/`*threshold\_values.xlsx*) if their lifespan is higher than the *Critical  plantings lifespan*.

 2. [Engineered (anchored) wood logs](River-design-features#elj), where maximum lifespan maps indicate convenient applicability.

-3. [Vegetation-based bioengineering features](River-design-features#bioeng) (pre-defined in cost master workbook: brush layers; alternatively, fascines or geotextile can be linked from *costs!F30:F33* to *from\_geodata!C16\*...*, where the depth to the groundwater does not exceed the threshold values defined in `RiverArchitect/LifespanDesign/.templates/`*threshold\_values.xlsx*.
+3. [Vegetative nature-based engineering features](River-design-features#bioeng) (pre-defined in cost master workbook: brush layers; alternatively, fascines or geotextile can be linked from *costs!F30:F33* to *from\_geodata!C16\*...*, where the depth to the groundwater does not exceed the threshold values defined in `RiverArchitect/LifespanDesign/.templates/`*threshold\_values.xlsx*.

-4. [Mineral-based bioengineering features (rock paving)](River-design-features#rocks), where the depth to the groundwater table is insufficient for vegetative stabilization and where the terrain is steeper than the threshold values defined in `RiverArchitect/LifespanDesign/.templates/`*threshold\_values.xlsx*.
+4. [Mineralic nature-based engineering features (rock paving)](River-design-features#rocks), where the depth to the groundwater table is insufficient for vegetative stabilization and where the terrain is steeper than the threshold values defined in `RiverArchitect/LifespanDesign/.templates/`*threshold\_values.xlsx*.

 5. [Angular boulders](River-design-features#rocks) where high dimensionless bed shear stress predictions prohibit the utilization of any above feature.

 *Place best vegetation plantings* writes construction-relevant numbers for vegetation planting stabilization to the cost master workbook's *from\_geodata* spreadsheet.
-The *costs* spreadsheet automatically evaluates stabilizing feature quantities in the *Bioengineering (stabilization)* and *Bioengineering (other)* frames.
+The *costs* spreadsheet automatically evaluates stabilizing feature quantities in the *nature-based engineering (stabilization)* and *nature-based engineering (other)* frames.
 Nevertheless, check the assigned cell links to the *from\_geodata* spreadsheet and adapt feature types if required.
 Moreover, *Stabilize plantings* creates a shapefile called (*Plant\_stab.shp*) in `ProjectName/Geodata/Shapefiles/`. **Check the cell links in the automatically opened cost master workbook's *costs* spreadsheet** (cell links to the *from\_geodata* spreadsheet).
 Finally, save and close the workbook.

 ## Stabilize terrain<a name="pmter"></a>

-The `Terrain Stabilization` frame enables the identification of areas that require additional support with bioengineering to yield a target lifespan that can be defined in the field *Critical lifespan*.
+The `Terrain Stabilization` frame enables the identification of areas that require additional support with nature-based engineering features to yield a target lifespan that can be defined in the field *Critical lifespan*.
 For example, if new terraforms are intended to persist at least 20 years, set *Critical lifespan*=20.
-A click on the `Stabilize terrain` button launches the calculations, where bioengineering features are placed in the same hierarchical order as before.
+A click on the `Stabilize terrain` button launches the calculations, where nature-based engineering features are placed in the same hierarchical order as before.
 Besides, the terrain stabilization calculates a [stable grain size Raster](River-design-features#rocks) for the provided *Critical lifespan*.
 The control variables of *&tau;<sub>\*,cr</sub>* (default 0.047) and [Manning\'s *n*][manningsn] can be defined by clicking on the `Set stability drivers` button.
 To learn more about the stable grain size computation, please refer to the [parameter calculation](LifespanDesign#inpras) and [stable grain size Raster creation](River-design-features#rocks).

 The `Terrain Stabilization` produces writes relevant surfaces to the *from\_geodata* spreadsheet in costs master file (`ProjectName_assessment_vii.xlsx`) and produces the following geofiles:

  - Raster with stable grain (boulder) sizes `ProjectMaker/ProjectName_vii/Geodata/Rasters/terrain_boulder_stab.tif`
- - Shapefile with relevant [bioengineering features](River-design-features#bioeng) (see above definitions) `ProjectMaker/ProjectName_vii/Geodata/Shapefiles/Terrain_stab.shp`
+ - Shapefile with relevant [nature-based engineering features](River-design-features#bioeng) (see above definitions) `ProjectMaker/ProjectName_vii/Geodata/Shapefiles/Terrain_stab.shp`

 **Check the cell links in the automatically opened cost master workbook's *costs* spreadsheet** (cell links to the *from\_geodata* spreadsheet).
 Finally, save and close the workbook.

-## Manual placement of Bioengineering features<a name="pmbio2"></a>
+## Manual placement of nature-based engineering features<a name="pmbio2"></a>

 Additional habitat can be created with [cover features](SHArC#hemakecovhsi) (i.e., engineered logs jams or root wads) at locations that result from an expert assessment.
 To implement cover features, open `ProjectName/Geodata/ProjectName/ProjectMaps.aprx` to do the following: